mahyarmirrashed/generic-package-indexer/README.md

 Shared State.
 I think this approach strikes a good balance between simplicity, performance, and idiomatic Go design.
 This approach passes the high-concurrency stress tests without excessive complexity or resource consumption.

+## Usage of LLMs

+I used a conservative amount of AI-generated code in this exercise.

+### Indexer

+I asked Perplexity's models to review my `indexer.go` file to make sure that I was not missing any edge cases.
+It correctly identified that my package indexer was not checking for cyclic dependencies when indexing a new package.
+This could create a deadlock where those packages could then never subsequently be removed.
+I then asked it to generate the relevant `hasCycle` method and associated tests.